Pylons/pyramid/docs/designdefense.rst

-It's possible at some point that :mod:`repoze.bfg` will grow some form of argument matching feature (it would be simple to make it an always-on optional feature that has no cost unless you actually use it) for, but curently it has none.
+It's possible at some point that :mod:`repoze.bfg` will grow some form of argument matching feature (it would be simple to make it an always-on optional feature that has no cost unless you actually use it) for, but currently it has none.

 BFG Provides Too Few "Rails"
 ----------------------------